KROOKIMWOOBIN/KROOKIMWOOBIN/README.md

 ---

 ### 🌱 About Me
-- 💼 Backend & Frontend Developer
+- 💼 Full Stack Developer
 - 📚 Always learning and improving
 - 🚀 Passionate about building scalable and efficient applications